CoACT

 Working Together

-• Opportunities to provide feedback to improve the quality of care on the unit.
+• Sharing their feedback with care providers to help improve care on the unit.

 Information for Patients & Families